 Rather than make this an outright time limit the IOT considered that the First IRP Panel should have the discretion to accept a later application.

+All motions for consolidation must be accompanied by the appropriate filing fee and must explain why the Disputes should be consolidated, in other words:

+What the common nucleus of operative facts is; and

+Why consolidation would foster a more just and efficient resolution than addressing the Disputes individually.

 Rationale: this mirrors Rule 7 (5) above and makes it clear that the moving party is responsible for providing sufficient information to justify granting the request.

+All motions for consolidation shall also include a declaration by the moving Party that:

+All statements it makes in its motion are true and correct;

+They are not intentionally misleading the Panel; and

+They are not filing the motion and seeking to consolidate for improper purposes.
+Improper purposes include, but are not limited to:

+Having the primary intent to delay either IRP action or the resolution of an underlying proceeding;

+Seeking to harass ICANN, another IRP Claimant or any other Party or potential Party to the IRP proceedings; or

+Having the primary intent of selecting the IRP Panelists who will hear either Dispute.

 Rationale: The IOT was concerned about the potential for misuse of the option to consolidate IRP requests.
 It therefore proposes that the moving party should include a declaration as to its bona fides.

+ICANN and any IRP Claimant who is a Party to an IRP which is the subject of a request for consolidation shall be entitled to submit a statement in response within [21/28 days] of receipt of the motion to consolidate.

 Rationale: The IOT considers that, in order to ensure fairness, any non-moving parties who would be impacted by a decision to consolidate should have a right to be heard.